lpapailiou/neuralnetwork/README.md

     # the reproduction pool is the count of NeuralNetworks chosen for reproduction to be seeded to
     # the new generation to come. value must not be below 2.
     genetic_reproduction_pool_size=3

+    # the mutation rate is the percentage of the mutated components of the neural network matrices.
+    # must have a value between 0.0 and 1.0
+    genetic_mutation_rate=0.5